klay-music/klay-beam/klay_beam/README.md

 # Compute the full email of the service account used by beam workers
 GCP_SA_EMAIL=${GCP_SA_NAME}@${GCP_PROJECT_ID}.iam.gserviceaccount.com
 # Compute a valid tempo storage path job workers.
 This is just a proposal.
 You
-# can put this anywhere, as long the Beam workers are able to write temporary
+# can use any cloud storage path, as long the Beam workers are able to write
-# files to this path during job execution.
+# temporary files to this path during job execution.
-TEMP_GS_URL=gs://${DATAFLOW_BUCKET_NAME}/tmp
+TEMP_GS_URL=gs://${DATAFLOW_BUCKET_NAME}/tmp/

 # Create and activate a GCP project.
-Skip if you want to reuse an existing one.
+You can skip `gcloud projects create` if
+# you have an existing gcp project that you want to use.
 gcloud init
 gcloud projects create ${GCP_PROJECT_ID}
 gcloud config set project ${GCP_PROJECT_ID}
-# Make sure that billing is enabled for your project
+# Make sure that billing is enabled for your project.
+If billing is not not
+# enabled, use the GCP console to enable it.
 gcloud beta billing projects describe ${GCP_PROJECT_ID}
 gcloud services enable dataflow compute_component logging storage_component storage_api bigquery pubsub datastore.googleapis.com cloudresourcemanager.googleapis.com
 gcloud auth application-default login